neokibe/tri_wizard_tournament/README.md

 # tri_wizard_tournament
-A Tri Wizard Tournament Android mobile application specifically to assist students with this game, with functions  like tracking spells, houses and other players
+A Tri Wizard Tournament Android mobile application specifically to assist students with this game, with functions  like tracking spells, houses and other players information.
 ## Splash Screen
 The app starts with a splash screen to kickstart the app
 ![SplashScreen](https://user-images.githubusercontent.com/60643601/79012740-47857d00-7b67-11ea-9c0d-dc6f47a2fbdd.png)